DSC-SIST/D-Bug/Python/Question_18/README.md

-# Question
+# Question no. 18

+TOWER OF HANOI <br>

   The rules of the game are very simple, but the solution is not so obvious.
 The game "Towers of Hanoi" uses three rods.
 A number of disks is stacked in decreasing order from the bottom to the top of one rod, i.e. the largest disk at the bottom and the smallest one on top.
-The disks build a conical tower.
+The disks build a conical tower. <br>

   The aim of the game is to move the tower of disks from one rod to another rod.<br>

   The following rules have to be obeyed:
   *  Only one disk may be moved at a time.